edxu96/RexNet/docs/PhD/README.md

 ### 4-4.
 Dynamic Pricing and Procurement Problem

 Some real-world experiments regarding key assumptions can be conducted.
 As discussed before, RexNet can be established in a hierarchical structure, so retailers can be introduced to represent a group of prosumers, which can be applied in incumbent power systems.
 Retailers act as market makers with one side being electricity market families and the other side being prosumers.
 Thus, retailers face a dynamic pricing and procurement problem.
 There is much relevant literature, like the newsvendor problem with multiple procurements in supply chains [wang2012multiordering](#reference), dynamic pricing techniques for capacity-constrained services [monahan2004dynamic](#reference) and inventory management for perishable products [nahmias2011perishable](#reference).
+There is similar literature like [nair2014energy](#reference) and [secomandi2014optimal](#reference), but their situations are not as complicated.

 ![](../../images/4-11.png)